limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 print 'eval(String.fromCharCode(%s))' % encoded[1:]
 {% endhighlight %}

-All that's left to do is to forward local port `tcp/9999` to remote port `tcp/8888` so that I can access it from the browser.
+All that's left to do is to forward our local port `tcp/9999` to the remote port `tcp/8888` so that I can access it from my browser.

 ```
 # ssh -L9999:localhost:8888 -i /root/keys/trollcave rails@192.168.30.130 -f -N